Chicanos Por La Causa is an all-encompassing organization for the underserved.

 Our vibrant community presence spans a comprehensive range of bilingual and bi-cultural services in Health & Human Services, Housing, Education, and Economic Development.
 As one of the largest community development corporations in Arizona, we are focused on individuals and families with low to moderate income levels and complement our services with cultural and linguistic competencies.

-We Drive Political and Economic Empowerment
+We Drive Economic and Political Empowerment

 Our organization's name represents our roots.
 The term "Chicano" refers to those who navigate both the Mexican and American worlds and was popularized during the Civil Rights movement, when CPLC formed.
 "Por La Causa" (pronounced "cow"-"saw") translates to "for the Cause," which at that time was combatting discrimination.
 Since then, we have expanded our interpretation of "Chicano" to mean anyone who believes in equal opportunity for all people, regardless of background, and "the Cause" continues to evolve, like CPLC, to meet the changing needs of the community.